Curriculum & Instruction

 Flagler Schools strives to provide appropriate instructional programs to meet the needs of all students.
 Our K–12 curriculum is designed to prepare students for academic success and life after graduation so that each student has the opportunity to reach their fullest potential.

-The Curriculum Maps page provides detailed information about the Flagler Schools K–12 curriculum for the 2022–23 school year.
+The Curriculum Maps page provides detailed information about the Flagler Schools K–12 curriculum.

 State Requirements for Graduation